 Notice how the reverse side of each blanket shows the background colors of the other side.
 A Pendleton representative shared that this is the nature of the jacquard looms which are used to make all of the muchacho blankets.

 Pendleton blankets, including muchacho blankets, are designed around traditional Native American designs and folktales.
 This totally coincides with Pendleton's long-standing practice of providing trade blankets for various U.S. Indian tribes.
 This custom is inherent in the history of the original Pendleton Woolen Mill.

-Recently, I visited the Pendleton Woolen Mill in Pendleton, Oregon, to see how these blankets are manufactured.
+On a trip to the NW US, I visited the Pendleton Woolen Mill in Pendleton, Oregon, to see how these blankets are manufactured.
 They provide several guided tours each day.
 Trish, our Pendleton guide, walked us through the process.

 The wool used for Pendleton blankets comes primarily from Pacific Northwest USA ranches.
 It is washed and dyed before it ever reaches the Pendleton mill as 600 pound bales.
 At the mill, the wool is carded by machine to straighten out the fibers in preparation for spinning/twisting into the yarn used for weaving.
 The air in the mill was rather humid.
 Trish stated this was partly from steaming the fibers to preshrink and set them as well as to keep the air from becoming clouded with lint.